 Can these banana pudding cupcakes be frozen?

 Absolutely.
 Just freeze the unfrosted, unfilled cupcakes.
-Wrap them tightly in plastic wrap and store in a freezer-safe bag for up to 3 months.
+Seal each one snugly in plastic, then place them in a freezer-friendly bag where they’ll stay good for about three months.
 Thaw at room temperature before assembling.

 What’s the best way to store leftover banana pudding cupcakes?